OmarA-09/customer-agent/README.md

 3. **Warranty/Refund Questions**: Sent to a third AI model trained on company policy related to three sample products, covering warranty length and void conditions.

----

 ## Architecture & Components

 - **Frontend**: React-based chat UI with file upload (PDF) capability and markdown support from AI responses.

-- **Backend**: Python backend using LangGraph to build a StateGraph with nodes for classification, sentiment, design, and policy processing.
+- **Backend**: Python backend using LangGraph to build a `StateGraph` with nodes for classification, sentiment, design, and policy processing.
 Routes messages dynamically based on detected intent.

+- **Custom State Management**: The project uses a custom `OverallState` typed dict combined with a `reducer` function to append messages to the conversation state automatically.

 - **AI Models**:
+  - OpenAI model 4o for routing
-  - GCP AutoML Sentiment Analysis for reviews (though deprecated, referenced for context).
+  - VertexAI Model Garden Sentiment Analysis model for reviews (AutoML sentiment training deprecated, referenced for context).
   - Gemini for design document analysis & question answering.
-  - Custom policy model for warranty/refund questions.
+  - OpenAI model 4o for warranty/refund questions.

-- **Graph & Agent**: RoutingAgent uses LangGraph runtime with optional memory checkpointing.
+- **Graph & Agent**: `RoutingAgent` uses LangGraph runtime with optional memory checkpointing.
+The custom overall state and reducer enable seamless state mutation and message handling.

----

 ## Environment Configuration